 Note that the joints do feel somewhat flimsy so try and work with care as far as you can.

 This is probably the most important thing, right?

-What’s important is that you’ll get balanced audio through this set.
+What’s important is that you’ll get balanced audio with this set.

-Is this the best option for you?
-If you’re looking for a way to listen to audio in a critical aspect you’ll enjoy these in the studio for mixing and tracking.
+If you’re looking for a way to listen to audio in a critical aspect, you’ll enjoy these in the studio for mixing and tracking.

 As stated, their usefulness dwindles when you exercise with them or use them in loud environments, so basically these are really designed to produce music, Dj, or listen back to your tracks after that have been mixed down.